What to Expect Before Donating Blood

 - Just had surgery or dental work.

-- You pregnant or have you recently given birth.
+- You are pregnant or have you recently given birth.

 Waiting makes sure the blood supply stays safe for everyone.